 Audi A6 Ultra review

-The Audi A6 Ultra could be one of the top company car choices on the executive car market
+The Audi A6 Ultra is one of the top company car choices on the executive car market

 Low emissions and frugal economy are one thing, but these days buyers demand cost benefits without having their driving experience compromised.
-Fortunately, the Ultra is nothing short of superb – it’s like a low-fat dinner that has so much flavour you’d never guess it’s actually good for you.
+Fortunately, the Ultra delivers here – it’s like a low-fat dinner that has so much flavour you’d never guess it’s actually good for you.

-The improvements have been achieved without sluggish long gearing, grip-reducing low-rolling resistance tyres or ride-ruining eco-optimised suspension settings.
-Audi’s smooth seven-speed dual-clutch S tronic gearbox replaces the old eight-speed Multitronic CVT.
+The improvements have been achieved without resorting to methods such as ride-ruining eco-optimised suspension settings.
 Engine and exhaust upgrades mean the Ultra not only has more power than the existing 2.0-litre TDI – 187bhp compared to 175bhp – but torque is up from 380Nm to 400Nm, too.
 Most impressive of all, emissions are down by 14 per cent.

 Peak torque arrives from just 1,750rpm, ensuring that the Audi feels punchy and responsive whenever you press the throttle.
 Leave the transmission in auto and it shifts smoothly through the gears, while the steering wheel-mounted paddles give you the manual control to enjoy the torque and feel a bit more engaged with the engine.

-The steering could do with a little more feel and the A6 lacks the extra handling sparkle of the rear-wheel-drive BMW 5 Series, but it’s a well sorted front-wheel-drive saloon that has a sharper turn-in and more grip than the Lexus GS.
+The steering could do with a little more feel and the A6 lacks the extra handling sparkle of rear-wheel-drive rivals such as the 5 Series and XF, but it’s a well sorted front-wheel-drive saloon that has a sharper turn-in and more grip than the Lexus GS.

-The S line suspension gives a firm edge to the ride – so we’d add the standard set-up, which is a no-cost option and better suits the A6’s superb refinement.
-Comfortable and good to drive, you’d never know the Ultra was an eco-optimised model.
+The S line suspension gives a firmer edge to the ride – so we’d add the standard set-up, which is a no-cost option and better suits the A6’s refinement.
+It’s this that defines the car, too – it’s comfortable and good to drive, so you’d be hard pushed to tell the Ultra was an eco-optimised model.

 Fixed price servicing helps with maintenance and Audi offers optional warranty extensions.
 As well as being cheaper to insure than the Lexus, it’s also more efficient, returning 64.2mpg and emitting 114g/km of CO2.